 This will help you create content that your audience actually wants and offers they will jump on.

 Please don’t skip this step.
-This is literally the first thing all my students within the Impact Blogging Academy do.
+This is literally the first thing all my students within Activate do.

 You’ll gain SO much clarity and truly be able to add massive value to your people.

 Lucky for you, I have an entire post about market research so you can dive in and do it ASAP.

 #6 Thing All Successful Bloggers Do: Are Themselves

 Are you trying to emulate a successful blogger in your industry?